 Article IV.
-Violations of the Student Code of Conduct
+Violations

-The following conduct, whether completed or attempted, violates the Student Code of Conduct.
+The following conduct whether completed, or attempted, or the aiding, assisting, abetting, conspiring, soliciting, inciting, or encouraging of, these behaviors violates the Student Code of Conduct.
 Where applicable behavior will be judged by a reasonable person standard.

-- 1. Deceit of any kind, including but not limited to: - a.
-Forgery, alteration or misuse of University documents, records, or identification cards. - b.
+1. Deceit of Any Kind, including but not limited to:

+- a.
+Forgery, alteration, or misuse of identification, documents, records, keys, or access codes. - b.
 Failure to present proper identification upon request by University officials, including law enforcement officers. - c.
 Furnishing false or misleading information to the University. - d.
 Unauthorized possession, duplication or use of keys, access cards, or identification cards belonging to the University. - e.
-Impersonation, misrepresentation or other actions taken to deceive University officials, faculty, or students with regards to one's identity. - 2.
-Harm to Individuals, including but not limited to: - a.
+Impersonation, misrepresentation or other actions taken to deceive University officials, faculty, or students with regards to one's identity. - f.
+Providing false information to a University official or to a non-University law enforcement official, including student conduct hearing bodies.

+2. Harm to Individuals, including but not limited to:

+- a.
 Physical and/or psychological abuse or threat of such abuse or harm.
 Abuse is defined as any action taken with the intention of harming or injuring another person. - b.
 Intentional physical unpermitted touching or injury to another person including, but is not limited to hitting, slapping, punching, kicking, shoving or otherwise touching in an injurious or threatening manner, or the brandishing or use of a weapon or other object intended to injure or cause physical harm. - c.
 Sexual abuse or threat of such abuse. - d.
 Performing sexual acts and/or sexual touching on or with another individual without the consent of the individual, when the individual is unable to give consent or after the individual has withdrawn consent.
-(For additional information see the Sexual Misconduct, Sexual Violence and Gender-Based Discrimination Policy). - e.
+(For additional information see the Sexual Misconduct, Sexual Violence and Gender-Based Discrimination Policy).
+Consent under this provision must be active, not passive.
+There must be a clear and willing participation, through words or actions, for each sexual act.
+Consent must be knowing, intelligent, unambiguous, and voluntary.
+Individuals who are incapacitated by voluntary or involuntary alcohol or drug use (legal, illegal, or prescription); asleep; unconscious; mentally impaired by disease or illness; or under 18 years old cannot give consent to sex (no matter what they say or do).
+"Incapacitation" is a state where a person cannot make a rational, coherent decision because the person lacks the ability to understand the nature of the act. - e.
 Taking sexual advantage of another person, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over such other person; causing the prostitution of another person; recording, photographing or transmitting identifiable images of private sexual activity or intimate parts of another person without that person's effective consent; allowing third parties to observe private sexual acts without the other person's consent; engaging in voyeurism; and/or knowingly or recklessly exposing another person to a significant risk of a sexually transmitted infection, including HIV. - f.
-Conduct which is lewd, lascivious, or voyeuristic. - g.
-Stalking, following or otherwise contacting another person repeatedly, so as to put that person in fear for his or her safety. - h.
-Endangering the health, safety or welfare of members or guests of the University. - i.
-Harassment based on any of the following protected classes: gender (including gender identity and sex), race, color religion, national origin, age, disability, marital status, veteran status or sexual orientation.
-Harassment is defined as conduct that is sufficiently severe or pervasive so that it unreasonably interferes with an individual's academic or
+Conduct which is lewd, lascivious, or voyeuristic.